-Once we understand what we need to work on to achieve complete recovery, each patient will work with their specially paired counselors and physicians to plan out integrative therapies and other aspects of treatment.
-Our patients to know that we want you to succeed which is why every plan we create is custom to your needs.
-Check out some of our integrative therapies and offerings to ask about these during your counseling sessions, if there’s something you would like to try such as meditation, yoga, art or music therapy.
+Once we understand what we need to address to achieve complete recovery, each patient will work with their paired counselors and physicians to plan out integrative therapies and other aspects of treatment.
+Learn more about our integrative therapies and offerings including meditation, yoga, art therapy or music therapy — you can ask about these during your counseling sessions if there is something you would like to try.

 Open Mind, Open Heart

 Life in recovery can be so much more fulfilling than life with addiction, but in order to unlock this opportunity you must be ready to choose sobriety.
 When you open your mind to recovery and completely immerse yourself in these treatments, you will in turn open your heart to trust and accept that you can succeed.
 At Cypress Lakes Lodge, we tell our patients that when we are engaged in our treatments, the more resistant we will be to relapse.
 As you progress through your therapies with us, we encourage you to commit to your healing every step of the way.
 Only when you consciously and honestly choose to live your life substance-free will you be able to move beyond treatment and into true lifelong recovery.